Samybassobert73/test-technique-waalaxy/README.md

 - Redis:
 Using Redis improves application performance, scalability and reliability.
 Whether for data caching, user session management, queuing or temporary data storage.

+- Serverless for CRON Job - Timers:
+Using Serverless allows you to automate recurring functions in clouds at specific intervals and pay only for their use, saving you money.

 ## 🙇 Author